jasonzdeng/mRNA_display_patent_BI/docs/project_status.md

 - REST endpoints for health, patent search, and question answering with deterministic fallback when no context.
 - Pytest suite covering health check, patent search, QA success/404 behavior, LLM service stubs, and vector fallback constraints.
 - Repository initialized and published to GitHub (`jasonzdeng/mRNA_display_patent_BI`) with default branch `main` and secrets stripped from history.
+- Targeted ingestion script (`scripts/ingest_mrna_display.py`) pulls mRNA-display filings from PatentsView, normalizes metadata, tags component coverage, and stores snippets.
+- WIPO PATENTSCOPE and EPO OPS clients integrated into the ingestion pipeline with family-level merging and optional full-text enrichment via Google Patents/local dumps.
+- Configurable query templates (`configs/mrna_ingestion.json`) expose synonym, CPC/IPC, and applicant filters; raw payload snapshots saved under `data/raw/mrna_display/`.
+- Coverage reporting utility (`scripts/report_mrna_coverage.py`) compares ingested corpus against a canonical list to flag gaps.

+## MVP Question Targets

+1. Which active patents cover the core mRNA-display service components (N-methylation workflows, incorporation of non-canonical amino acids, cyclization chemistries) that would block competitors?
+2. Which patent documents constitute the canonical, must-have set for this technical space, and does our corpus capture them all?
+3. What are the expiration dates and patent-family timelines for those key components across jurisdictions?
+4. How do these expirations impact competitive freedom-to-operate for other service providers once protections lapse?
+5. Are there any blocking continuations, reissues, or litigation outcomes that extend or modify enforceability for those components?
+6. What jurisdictions and claim scopes (composition, method, use) are covered vs uncovered for each key patent family?
+7. Where are the white-space opportunities or gaps in protection that signal potential for new offerings or filings?

 ## Technical Highlights